-- Hold an active NH LNA License (License must be obtained before start of the program and kept current throughout the program) - Completed A&P Essentials (or A&P I & II) and Introduction to Psychology (PSYC101) with a grade of C or higher from a regionally approved college within the past 10 years. - Medical Documentation Upon acceptance, students must show proof of medical history and physical exam, current within two years of entrance.
+• Hold an active NH LNA License (License must be obtained before start of the program and kept current throughout the

+- program) Certificate of completion from a NH Board of Nursing approved NA course may be required. - Completed A&P Essentials (or A&P I & II) and Introduction to Psychology (PSYC101) with a grade of C or higher from a regionally approved college within the past 10 years.
+General Education Electives must be completed with a grade of "C" or better. - Medical Documentation Upon acceptance, students must show proof of medical history and physical exam, current within two years of entrance.
 Immunity to Measles, Mumps, Rubella and Varicella (Chicken Pox), annual Tuberculois screening indicating non-exposure, a Tetanus booster within ten years, and a Hepatitis B series of inoculations (or a signed waiver) are required.
-Annual influenza vaccine is also required during the fall semester of the program. - Student will be billed for the ATI "Nurse Logic" program, summber semester, and for subject and comprehensive ATI exams in the fall and spring semesters.
+Annual influenza vaccine is also required during the fall semester of the program. - Health insurance documentation is required by clinical sites.
+Documentation of insurance is to be submitted to the nursing department prior to the start of the fall semester. - Students will be billed for the ATI subject and comprehensive ATI exams in the summer, fall and spring semesters. - Students are expected to follow the "Technical Standards for Nursing" as listed in the catalog.